Four bronze panther monuments keep watch over the Panther Hollow Bridge in Oakland. Weathered over a century, the statutes appear to stalk passersby.

 In Oakland, a different type of panther can be found: the mascot of the University of Pittsburgh.
-Pitt athletics historian Sam Scuillo said the animal was chosen in 1909 by alumna George M. P. Baird, who suggested the panther because it was indigenous to the area, but also because it was a “noble” animal.
+Pitt athletics historian Sam Sciullo said the animal was chosen in 1909 by alumna George M. P. Baird, who suggested the panther because it was indigenous to the area, but also because it was a “noble” animal.

 Plus the golden panther fur is close to the university’s gold and blue.
 Athletic teams quickly latched onto the panther, with a student dressing up as one for games.
 ROC, as the mascot is known, was a nod to former Pitt football player Steve “the Rock” Petro.
 On football programs, the panther transformed from cartoonish and jolly to aggressively bearing its teeth.
-Scuillo said in the 1960s the panther made its way into sports rallying cries.
+Sciullo said in the 1960s the panther made its way into sports rallying cries.

 “They would play the growling panther at the outset of radio broadcasts or the coach’s show.”

-In 1967, Scuillo said the Beaver County Pitt Club purchased a baby panther and brought it to the sideline during games.
+In 1967, Sciullo said the Beaver County Pitt Club purchased a baby panther and brought it to the sideline during games.
 It was kept at the then-Highland Park Zoo, where it lived out its life.